With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Center For Human Development Of Union County is a mental health treatment center in La Grande, OR, located at 2301 Cove Avenue, 97850 zip code area.
 Center For Human Development Of Union County provides outpatient treatment and telemedicine/telehealth.
-Center For Human Development Of Union County offers psychotropic medication, group therapy and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-Center For Human Development Of Union County also supports people with PTSD, people with serious mental illness and clients referred from the court/judicial system.
-Additional services at Center For Human Development Of Union County consist of housing services, integrated primary care services and education services.
+Center For Human Development Of Union County offers behavior modification, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, children / adolescents and adults.
+Center For Human Development Of Union County also supports transitional age young adults, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services at Center For Human Development Of Union County consist of integrated primary care services, court-ordered outpatient treatment and education services.

 Learn MoreLifeways Inc Lifeways Inc Pendleton Office is a mental health clinic in Pendleton, Oregon, located at 331 Se 2nd Street, 97801.
 Lifeways Inc Lifeways Inc Pendleton Office offers outpatient treatment and telemedicine/telehealth.
-Lifeways Inc Lifeways Inc Pendleton Office provides behavior modification, couples/family therapy and individual psychotherapy to adults, children / adolescents and young adults.
-Lifeways Inc Lifeways Inc Pendleton Office also supports transitional age young adults, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services provided by Lifeways Inc Lifeways Inc Pendleton Office include mentoring/peer support/consumer-run services, assertive community treatment and illness management and recovery.
+Lifeways Inc Lifeways Inc Pendleton Office provides individual psychotherapy, psychotropic medication and couples/family therapy to young adults, seniors 65 or older and adults.
+Lifeways Inc Lifeways Inc Pendleton Office also supports children/adolescents with serious emotional disturbance, clients referred from the court/judicial system and transitional age young adults.
+Some other services provided by Lifeways Inc Lifeways Inc Pendleton Office include court-ordered outpatient treatment, psychosocial rehabilitation services and supported employment.

 Learn MoreWallowa Valley Center For Wellness is a mental health facility in Enterprise, OR, located at 207 Sw 1st Street, in the 97828 zip code.
 Wallowa Valley Center For Wellness provides outpatient treatment and telemedicine/telehealth.
-Wallowa Valley Center For Wellness provides couples/family therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and children / adolescents.
-Wallowa Valley Center For Wellness also supports veterans, people with trauma and seniors or older adults.
-Some other services available at Wallowa Valley Center For Wellness include illness management and recovery, diet and exercise counseling and education services.
+Wallowa Valley Center For Wellness provides psychotropic medication, behavior modification and individual psychotherapy to young adults, adults and children / adolescents.
+Wallowa Valley Center For Wellness also supports people with trauma, military families and people with serious mental illness.
+Some other services available at Wallowa Valley Center For Wellness include assertive community treatment, suicide prevention services and court-ordered outpatient treatment.

 Learn MorePioneer Guest Home Ii Inc is one of mental health facilities in Enterprise, Oregon, located at 101 East Main Street, P. o.
 Box 326, 97828 zip code.
-Pioneer Guest Home Ii Inc provides residential treatment and telemedicine/telehealth.
-Pioneer Guest Home Ii Inc provides psychotropic medication, activity therapy and group therapy to young adults, seniors 65 or older and adults.
-Pioneer Guest Home Ii Inc also supports people with traumatic brain injury, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Pioneer Guest Home Ii Inc include family psychoeducation, case management and diet and exercise counseling.
+Pioneer Guest Home Ii Inc provides telemedicine/telehealth and residential treatment.
+Pioneer Guest Home Ii Inc provides trauma therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, seniors 65 or older and young adults.
+Pioneer Guest Home Ii Inc also supports clients referred from the court/judicial system, seniors or older adults and people with traumatic brain injury.
+Additional services provided at Pioneer Guest Home Ii Inc include diet and exercise counseling, vocational rehabilitation services and intensive case management.

 Learn MoreComprehensive Healthcare Walla Walla is a mental health clinic in Walla Walla, WA, located at 1520 Kelly Place, Suite 234, 99362 zip code area.
 Comprehensive Healthcare Walla Walla provides outpatient treatment and telemedicine/telehealth.
-Comprehensive Healthcare Walla Walla offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and trauma therapy to young adults, seniors 65 or older and children / adolescents.
-Comprehensive Healthcare Walla Walla also supports people with PTSD, people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered at Comprehensive Healthcare Walla Walla include housing services, supported housing and mentoring/peer support/consumer-run services.
+Comprehensive Healthcare Walla Walla offers dialectical behavior therapy, integrated dual diagnosis disorder treatment and trauma therapy to young adults, adults and children / adolescents.
+Comprehensive Healthcare Walla Walla also supports transitional age young adults, people with trauma and people requiring dual diagnosis treatment.
+Additional services offered at Comprehensive Healthcare Walla Walla include illness management and recovery, case management and vocational rehabilitation services.

 Learn MoreJonathan M Wainwright Vamc Mental Health Services is a mental health treatment clinic in Walla Walla, Washington, located at 77 Wainwright Drive, in the 99362 zip code.
-Jonathan M Wainwright Vamc Mental Health Services provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Jonathan M Wainwright Vamc Mental Health Services provides couples/family therapy, behavior modification and trauma therapy to seniors 65 or older, adults and young adults.
-Jonathan M Wainwright Vamc Mental Health Services also supports people requiring dual diagnosis treatment, people with PTSD and veterans.
-Additional services provided by Jonathan M Wainwright Vamc Mental Health Services consist of suicide prevention services, intensive case management and chronic disease/illness management.
+Jonathan M Wainwright Vamc Mental Health Services provides residential treatment, outpatient treatment and telemedicine/telehealth.
+Jonathan M Wainwright Vamc Mental Health Services provides activity therapy, cognitive behavioral therapy and trauma therapy to adults, seniors 65 or older and young adults.
+Jonathan M Wainwright Vamc Mental Health Services also supports people with PTSD, veterans and people requiring dual diagnosis treatment.
+Additional services provided by Jonathan M Wainwright Vamc Mental Health Services consist of housing services, family psychoeducation and integrated primary care services.

 Learn MoreCommunity Counseling Solutions is a mental health facility in Heppner, OR, located at 550 West Sperry Street, 97836 zip code area.
 Community Counseling Solutions provides telemedicine/telehealth and outpatient treatment.
-Community Counseling Solutions provides behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
-Additional services offered by Community Counseling Solutions consist of education services, suicide prevention services and case management.
+Community Counseling Solutions provides activity therapy, psychotropic medication and dialectical behavior therapy to children / adolescents, young adults and seniors 65 or older.
+Community Counseling Solutions also supports people with serious mental illness, people with trauma and people with PTSD.
+Additional services offered by Community Counseling Solutions consist of illness management and recovery, psychosocial rehabilitation services and assertive community treatment.

 Learn MoreCommunity Counseling Solutions is a mental health treatment center in Heppner, Oregon, located at 550 West Sperry Street, part of the 97836 zip code.
-Community Counseling Solutions provides telemedicine/telehealth and outpatient treatment.
-Community Counseling Solutions also offers couples/family therapy, group therapy and trauma therapy to adults, children / adolescents and young adults.
-Community Counseling Solutions supports people with serious mental illness, people with trauma and clients referred from the court/judicial system.
-Community Counseling Solutions also provides supported housing, case management and supported employment.
+Community Counseling Solutions provides outpatient treatment and telemedicine/telehealth.
+Community Counseling Solutions also offers integrated dual diagnosis disorder treatment, trauma therapy and group therapy to seniors 65 or older, adults and young adults.
+Community Counseling Solutions also provides case management, assertive community treatment and supported employment.

 Learn MoreLifeways Inc Mcnary Place is a mental health clinic in Umatilla, OR, located at 290 Willamette Street, in the 97882 zip code.
 Lifeways Inc Mcnary Place provides telemedicine/telehealth and residential treatment.
-Lifeways Inc Mcnary Place offers trauma therapy, behavior modification and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Lifeways Inc Mcnary Place offers dialectical behavior therapy, individual psychotherapy and group therapy to seniors 65 or older, young adults and adults.
 Lifeways Inc Mcnary Place also supports people with serious mental illness.
-More services at Lifeways Inc Mcnary Place include case management, diet and exercise counseling and illness management and recovery.
+More services at Lifeways Inc Mcnary Place include diet and exercise counseling, illness management and recovery and case management.

 Learn MoreBlue Mountain Counseling Of Columbia County is a mental health center in Dayton, Washington, located at 221 East Washington Avenue, 99328 zip code.
-Blue Mountain Counseling Of Columbia County provides outpatient treatment and telemedicine/telehealth.
-Blue Mountain Counseling Of Columbia County offers cognitive behavioral therapy, couples/family therapy and group therapy to children / adolescents, young adults and adults.
+Blue Mountain Counseling Of Columbia County provides telemedicine/telehealth and outpatient treatment.
+Blue Mountain Counseling Of Columbia County offers group therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
 Blue Mountain Counseling Of Columbia County also supports people requiring dual diagnosis treatment.
-More services available at Blue Mountain Counseling Of Columbia County include case management, family psychoeducation and court-ordered outpatient treatment.
+More services available at Blue Mountain Counseling Of Columbia County include family psychoeducation, case management and court-ordered outpatient treatment.

 Learn MoreCommunity Counseling Solutions is a mental health treatment center in John Day, OR, located at 528 East Main Street, Suite W, 97845 zip code area.
 Community Counseling Solutions provides outpatient treatment and telemedicine/telehealth.
-Community Counseling Solutions offers couples/family therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, children / adolescents and seniors 65 or older.
-Community Counseling Solutions also supports people with PTSD, veterans and people requiring dual diagnosis treatment.
-Additional services at Community Counseling Solutions consist of assertive community treatment, psychosocial rehabilitation services and supported employment.
+Community Counseling Solutions offers activity therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to young adults, adults and seniors 65 or older.
+Community Counseling Solutions also supports people with serious mental illness, people with PTSD and people with trauma.
+Additional services at Community Counseling Solutions consist of psychosocial rehabilitation services, assertive community treatment and supported employment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.